microsoft/ms-identity-conditional-access-for-compliance/README.md

     ![Image11](./readmefiles/Image11.png)

-4. Since this operation requires the Conditional access Authentication context claim challenge c1 the corresponding CA rule will be executed by Azure AD
+4. Since this operation requires the Conditional access Authentication context claim challenge C1 the corresponding CA rule will be executed by Azure AD

-    -  The user will be shown the location requirement window with number match screen on the Browser
+    -  The user will be shown the **location** requirement window with **number match** screen on the Browser
-    - In parallel the user will be notified on the Microsoft Authenticator
+    - In parallel the user will be **notified on the Microsoft Authenticator**

         ![Image12](./readmefiles/Image12.png)

-    - The user must enter the matching number as well as perform iOS (FaceID/TouchID) after which the location information (Country code) is sent by Microsoft Authenticator to Azure AD.
+    - The user must enter the **matching number** as well as perform iOS (FaceID/TouchID) after which the **location information** (Country code) is sent by Microsoft Authenticator to Azure AD.
-    - Azure AD issues a new token with appropriate Authentication Context claim C1
+    - Azure AD issues a **new token** with appropriate Authentication Context claim **C1**
-    - Call comes back to the ToDoListClient application with the new token enabling the POST operation to complete thereby successfully creating the new ToDoList item
+    - **Call comes back to the ToDoListClient application** with the **new token** enabling the POST operation to complete thereby **successfully creating the new ToDoList item**

 5. The final validation step is to attempt to delete an item from the TodoList.
 Click TodoList and choose an item to delete.
 This will load the Delete ToDo page with item displayed

     ![Image13](./readmefiles/Image13.png)

-6. Click on the  Delete button to confirm deletion.
+6. Click on the **Delete** button to confirm deletion.

-    - Since our Test user is in Switzerland and we already have the location information based on the authentication context claim in the token from earlier step 4., the Delete operation will not be allowed.
+    - Since our Test User is in Switzerland and we already have the location information based on the authentication context claim in the token from earlier step 4., the **Delete operation will not be allowed.**
     - The following message will be displayed by the application

         ![Image14](./readmefiles/Image1414.png)